 Many SMEs don’t have all their brand assets in one place.
 It sounds odd, but it’s true.
 Brand asset management is the name for the system of gathering all the important logos, photos, and information for your business.
 With Filecamp you get a complete brand asset management system.
 You can easily create a set of brand guidelines using Filecamp.

-In fact, we’ve set up every Filecamp trial with a set of sample brand guidelines you can customize and replace and to create your own brand style guide.
+In fact, we’ve set up every Filecamp trial with a set of sample brand guidelines you can customize and replace and create your own brand style guide.

 Some must-have items for your online brand guidelines

-Brand guidelines can be very elaborate, with instructions and illustrations spanning hundreds of page.
+Brand guidelines can be very elaborate, with instructions and illustrations spanning hundreds of pages.
 But most companies can make do with much less.
 And with Filecamp it is very easy to set up your own online brand guidelines kit.
 Below is what we recommend for a bare-bones brand guidelines kit.